A weekly dilemma

 What we believe

-There are no objectively right answers.
+Life's hardest decisions don't have objectively right answers.
 Only tradeoffs with different costs.

 Both sides of every dilemma deserve real weight — not lip service, not devil's advocate, not “on the other hand.”